praveenarla/FFT-implementation/README.md

 complement form.
 3) Output generated is in 2’s
 complement representation.
-4)Store complex numbers as 16-bit values
-with the first 8 bits representing the real part and the later 8 bits representing the imaginary part.
+4)Complex numbers are stored as 16-bit values with the first 8 bits representing the real part and the later 8 bits representing the imaginary part.